 Should future sanctions require us to cease or wind down our Russian operations, our assets located there may be impacted and could become subject to impairment.
-As of December 31, 2023, the Company's fixed assets in Russia were \$4.2 million, or approximately 4% of the Company's total fixed assets and less than 1% of the Company's total assets.
-Additionally, the Company leases its operating facilities in Russia, and as of December 31, 2023, the contractual obligation to exit these leased facilities is approximately \$0.6 million.
-For the year ended December 31, 2023, revenue attributable to our operations in Russia was \$22.8 million, representing less than 5% of the Company's total revenue.
-Cessation of our Russian operations resulting from future sanctions may cause us to incur employee severance and other associated costs statutorily required under local labor laws
+As of December 31, 2024, the Company's fixed assets and total assets in Russia were \$4.5 million and \$11.7 million, respectively.
+Total assets located in Russia represent approximately 2% of the Company's total assets.
+Additionally, the Company leases its operating facilities in Russia, and as of December 31, 2024, the contractual obligation to exit these leased facilities is approximately \$0.4 million.
+For the year ended December 31, 2024, revenue attributable to our operations in Russia was \$23.0 million, representing approximately 4% of the Company's total revenue.
+If we discontinue our operations in Russia as a result of expanded sanctions, we could incur employee severance and other associated exit costs of approximately \$2.5 million, as required under local laws.

-During the year ended December 31, 2023, revenue attributable to the Company's Ukraine operations and assets located in Ukraine, were not significant to the Company's total revenue and total assets.
+During the year ended December 31, 2024, revenue attributable to the Company's Ukraine operations and assets located in Ukraine, were immaterial to the Company's total revenue and total assets.

 We are actively monitoring the situation in Ukraine and assessing its impact on our operations in the region, including our business partners and customers.
 We have not experienced any material interruptions in our infrastructure, supplies or networks needed to support our operations.
 However, the situation is continuously evolving and the United States, the European Union, the United Kingdom and other countries may implement additional sanctions, export controls or other measures against Russia, Belarus and other countries, regions, officials, individuals or industries in the respective territories.
 We have no way to predict the progress or outcome of the conflict in Ukraine or its impacts in Ukraine, Russia or Belarus as the conflict, and any resulting government responses, are fluid and beyond our control.
+Our operations, financial results and cash flows, including our ability to repatriate cash, may be adversely affected due to the conflict and will depend on various factors, including the extent and duration of the conflict, its effects on regional and global economic and geopolitical conditions, and the effect of more expansive or stringent laws, sanctions or trade control restrictions, whether adopted by Western nations or the Russian Federation, on our business, the global economy and global supply chains.